Menu Close

 2. Basic Deployment

-A basic deployment of DDM OS Reminder starts by specifying your organization’s Reverse Domain Name Notation value when prompted by the assemble.zsh script
+A basic deployment of DDM OS Reminder starts by specifying your organization’s Reverse Domain Name Notation value with the assemble.zsh script

-1. Generate customized deployment artifacts for your organization by using the assemble.zsh script, specifying your organization’s Reverse Domain Name Notation (i.e., com.company) when prompted:
+1. Generate customized deployment artifacts for your organization by using the assemble.zsh script, specifying your organization’s Reverse Domain Name Notation (i.e., com.company) with interactive mode:

 ===============================================================